January Bass Fishing: Lure Tactics for Tough Conditions

 Safety First: Avoid rough seas, wear a life jacket, and fish in fair weather.
 Estuaries are safer than exposed coasts.

-Log Catches: Record tide, lure, and location in a catch report to track winter patterns.
+Log Catches: Record tide, lure, and location in the Tight Lines App to track winter patterns.

-Gear Prep: Tie strong knots (e.g., Palomar), set drag to 25-30% of line strength, and check line for wear to handle big bass.
+Gear Prep: Tie strong knots, set drag to 25-30% of line strength, and check line for wear to handle big bass.

 Why January is Worth the Effort

-Despite its challenges, Cornwall bass fishing in January rewards persistence with hard-earned catches.
-Slow-dragged soft plastics in estuaries and coastal waters, paired with Wolf Moon sessions, unlock big bass.
-Scout new marks, stay safe, and fish smart with Bass Lures UK to make every January catch feel like a triumph.
+Despite its challenges, bass fishing in January rewards persistence with hard-earned catches.
+Slow-dragged soft plastics in estuaries and coastal waters, paired with Moon sessions, unlock big bass.
+Scout new marks, stay safe, and fish smart to make every January catch feel like a triumph.

-December 2024 has been great for the 8-14lb bass out in the boat and as you can see from the photos below our Seadra Boat Jigs have been catching lovely fish already in December.
+December 2025 has been great for the 8-14lb bass out in the boat, and as you can see from the photos below, our Seadra Boat Jigs have been catching lovely fish already in December.

 Tight lines!